Simran93/Covid-Data-Analysis/README.md

-# Global COVID-19 Data Analysis
+## Global COVID-19 Data Analysis

-This project focuses on the efficient exploration and analysis of worldwide COVID-19 deaths and vaccination data using SQL queries in SQL Server.
-The repository includes a detailed SQL file with descriptions for the queries.
+SQL queries in SQL Server for efficient exploration and analysis of worldwide COVID-19 deaths and vaccination data.

 ## Overview